---

 ### What is the difference between a unit-test generator and an agent-native E2E plugin?

-A unit-test generator (Diffblue, Qodo) produces fast, low-level tests for individual functions/classes — ideal for the bottom of the test pyramid, language-specific.
-An agent-native E2E plugin (Shiplight) generates tests of complete user flows in a real browser, invoked by the coding agent in-session — ideal for the top of the pyramid where AI-built UI churn breaks selector-bound tests.
-They are complementary: most mature teams run both.
+A unit generator produces fast low-level tests for individual functions, the bottom of the pyramid, and is language-specific.
+An agent-native E2E plugin generates complete user flows in a real browser, the top.
+They are complementary, and most mature teams run both.

 ### Do I need mutation testing tools like Stryker if I already generate tests?

 Often yes.
-Generated tests can be "false green" — they pass but assert nothing meaningful (especially auto-generated unit tests that assert current behavior rather than intended behavior).
-Stryker mutates your code and checks whether the tests catch the mutation, revealing where coverage looks high but verifies little.
-It doesn't generate tests; it audits the ones your generators produce.
-See [testing strategy for AI-generated code](/blog/testing-strategy-for-ai-generated-code) for the false-green problem.
+Generated tests can pass while asserting nothing meaningful.
+Stryker mutates your code and checks whether the tests notice, revealing where coverage looks high but verifies little.
+It audits what your generators produce.
+See [testing strategy for AI-generated code](/blog/testing-strategy-for-ai-generated-code).

 ### Should I pick one plugin or combine several?

 Most teams combine.
-A common 2026 stack: Diffblue or Qodo for unit coverage, an agent-native plugin like Shiplight for end-to-end coverage authored by the coding agent, and Stryker periodically to verify the suite actually catches bugs.
-The plugins solve different layers of the test pyramid; one tool rarely covers unit + E2E + quality audit well.
+Diffblue or Qodo for unit coverage, an agent-native plugin like Shiplight for end-to-end, and Stryker periodically to confirm the suite catches real bugs.
+They solve different layers, and one tool rarely covers all three well.

 ### How do I evaluate a coding-agent test-generation plugin before adopting it?